Automattic/wp-calypso/client/components/wizard-progress-bar/README.md

 `previousButtonText` | `string` | `none` | The text to display on the previous button

 ### Additional usage information

-If the component has many states, or if a technical aspect needs more explanation, use this section.
-Example:

 * **Button Handlers**: Should generally to check if the Wizard can proceed, then update the `currentStep` property.